-Daniel W. Hatcher serves as National Out-of-School Time Advisor for the Alliance for a Healthier Generation.
+Daniel W. Hatcher serves as Director of Community Partnerships for the Alliance for a Healthier Generation.
 At the Alliance, Daniel is responsible for managing and delivering technical assistance services and resources for out-of-school time sites as they work to achieve National Healthy Eating and Physical Activity Standards.
 Daniel has a BA in International Relations and a Masters of Public Health, both from Western Kentucky University.
 Daniel regularly blogs on topics relevant to healthy afterschool at https://host.healthiergeneration.org/new__notable/.

 Executive Assistant, Afterschool Alliance

 Erin Hegarty joined the Afterschool Alliance team in August 2018.
 She serves as Executive Associate, working closely with Executive Director Jodi Grant.
 She also works with the policy and research teams in the area of juvenile justice and afterschool.
 Erin currently serves as a liaison to the 50 Statewide Afterschool Network Professional Learning Community on Substance Misuse.
 Erin graduated from the College of William & Mary in May 2018 with a B.A. in American Studies and a minor in History.
 During her undergraduate career, she volunteered with an afterschool tutoring and mentorship program in a local subsidized housing community.